pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

 create_slot
   Create a replication slot for all server.
 Valid values are: yes, no. Default is no

-create_slot_name
-  The name of the slot.
-Required if create_slot is yes

 ssh_hostname
   Defines the hostname of the remote system for connection